wazo-platform/wazo-platform.org/content/uc-doc/high_availability/introduction.md

   disable services accordingly.
 - xivo-sync is used to sync directories from master to slave.

+Additionally, 3 files are created and automatically managed to reflect the state of the HA
+configuration:

+- `/etc/xivo/ha.conf`: contains the json configuration corresponding to the current state of the node when HA is enabled
+- `/var/lib/wazo/is-primary`: a sentinel file whose existence reflects the status of the node as a primary("master") wazo stack
+- `/var/lib/wazo/is-secondary`: a sentinel file whose existence reflects the status of the node as a secondary("slave") wazo stack

+Those files are created, updated and removed automatically by the wazo services and should not be changed by the administrators, at the risk of putting the system in an inconsistent state with unexpected and undesirable results.

 ## Limitations

 When the master node is down, some features are not available and some behave a bit differently.